zaiisao/Documentation/en/Interactive Broadcast/cloudproxy_unity.md

 ## Considerations

-The `setParameters` method must be called before joining the channel or after leaving the channel.
+The `SetParameters` method must be called before joining the channel or after leaving the channel.